-The important role of workspaces in employee engagement10 september 2021
+The important role of workspaces in employee engagement10 mars 2022

 In response to the fateful question: Where will we work after the crisis?
 A few months ago, some people said the office was dead.
 Today, after many months of abandoning it, 63% of employees want to return to their «main workplace».1 While working in a home office offers many advantages (less commuting time, more time for oneself, better work-life balance, etc.), we find that the pendulum is swinging back towards the physical office and that employees are eager to reconnect with their company and colleagues.

 While the measures taken to contain the pandemic have accelerated the introduction of teleworking in many companies, in the long run they have also raised awareness of the major social role that offices play.
 In September 2020, for example, 55% of employees cited «socialising with colleagues» as their main reason for going to the office, and 83% said they preferred to interact face-to-face with the rest of the team rather than virtually.2